klavere/mCLOUDxMNDvis/README.md

 [anomCycledf.csv](https://www.mcloud.de/downloads/ingrid-group_ige-iplug-mcloud/9A101FEC-3502-495A-9D93-BD8329A9D8AC/anomCycledf.csv) | stage 2 - temporal overview
 [cycleAndFlowODdf.csv](https://www.mcloud.de/downloads/ingrid-group_ige-iplug-mcloud/9A101FEC-3502-495A-9D93-BD8329A9D8AC/cycleAndFlowODdf.csv) | stage 3
 [anomODdf.csv](https://www.mcloud.de/downloads/ingrid-group_ige-iplug-mcloud/9A101FEC-3502-495A-9D93-BD8329A9D8AC/anomODdf.csv) | stage 4

+For a detailed description of the data structure, refer to [chapter 4 of my thesis](https://cartographymaster.eu/wp-content/theses/2020_Klasen_Thesis.pdf#page=27).

 For the notebooks that feature maps (those with *_spatialOverview* in their name), you will need a **Mapbox access token**.
 Read how to create one [here](https://docs.mapbox.com/help/getting-started/access-tokens/).
 Then, in the respective notebooks, replace `MAPBOX_ACCESS_TOKEN` with your personal one.